 You can also consider other choices, like Personal Contract Hire (PCH) and a personal loans.

-It's important to explore your car finance options.
+It's important to explore your used car finance options.
 This way, you can find the one that works best for your budget and needs.
 Each option has its good points and some things to think about.
 Make sure you understand how each one works before you decide.

 Hire Purchase (HP)